-September 2012 Mr. Grove is surprised by his students who gather to celebrate his 40th year in the martial arts.
+September 2012 Mr. Grove is surprised by his students, both old and new, who gather to celebrate his 40th year in the arts of Ninjutsu and Kenjutsu.

-On November 19th 2012 we lose another pioneer of American Martial Arts.
-O’Sensei Ronald Duncan was both a warrior and a scholar who was highly respected among his peers.
+On November 19th 2012 we lose another pioneer of Martial Arts.
+O’Sensei Ronald Duncan was both a warrior and a scholar who was highly respected among his peers and considered by many to be the first American Ninja.
 Although they hadn’t spoken in years, Mr. Grove is greatly affected by the loss.

 Mr. Grove designs and creates a classically styled dojo equipped with a vast array of weaponry, armor, makiwara boards, tamaeshi giri stands, shuriken targets, balance beams, running walls, and both hard and matted floors for martial arts practice.